LamonatoAndrea/HolidayHackChallenge2023_writeup/02 - Snowball Fight/README.md

 * `player.health = -1`, causing the player to never die (a.k.a.
 Vengeance of un-TheDead)

 Then it’s just about playing and winning

+#### Fun fact
+If you go directly to the URL https://hhc23-snowball.holidayhackchallenge.com/, it will let you play with a random user - also not your own - it was fairly nice to play as other people.